answerdigital/AnswerKing-Python/README.md

 - run the following in the command line while in the `ecs_fargate` directory:
   - `terraform init`
   - `terraform apply`
+- push to a release branch to build and push Docker image to the created ECR.
 - from the AWS console search for Elastic Container Service, select `ak-python-ecs-cluster`.
 - go to the Tasks tab and then select the running container.
 Here you can open or copy the IP address.
 - when finished run `terraform destroy` to tear down the infrastructure